How to Write Lore That Will Deepen Your Fantasy World

 - A monument

 Take fifteen minutes to write.
-When you’re done, share your lore in the comments, and be sure to leave feedback for your fellow storytellers!
+When you’re done, share your lore in the practice box below, and be sure to leave feedback for your fellow storytellers!